 What benefits does TikTok have over other social platforms?

 James: TikTok is all based on virality.
 Your audience is always changing.
 Unlike other platforms like YouTube, where you search and subscribe to creators you like, a lot of content is consumed through the ‘For You’ page, which is an algorithmic vertical scrolling page.
 You can scroll through individually curated selection of videos, based on what videos you engage with most often.
 Therefore, you’re always reaching a new audience every single video.
 Your following also doesn’t matter too much, you can have two thousand followers, and if the quality of the content and entertainment value is high, it will be reached by millions.
 I think that is the most appealing feature of the platform and the reason for TikTok’s quick success in such a competitive space.
-It means that every user is also a creator and can be just like their favourite influencers.
+It means that every user is also a creator and can be just like their favorite influencers.

 How does TikTok as a platform support creators?